 There is an annual self-evaluation of individual committees, and the Board of Directors additionally conducts its own self-evaluation.
 Stock ownership guidelines help to ensure that the interests of directors and executives are aligned with the interests of the stockholders.

 Open Communication with Stakeholders

-In addition to seeking feedback from our stakeholders about our Corporate Responsibility Report each year, we also offer interested parties the opportunity to communicate with the Board of Directors by sending a letter directed to the Board of Directors, nonemployee directors or specified individual directors, addressed to: Brian D. Johnson, Vice President and Corporate Secretary, 1 Hormel Place, Austin, Minnesota 55912.
+In addition to seeking feedback from our stakeholders about our corporate responsibility report each year, we also offer interested parties the opportunity to communicate with the Board of Directors by sending a letter directed to the Board of Directors, nonemployee directors or specified individual directors, addressed to: Brian D. Johnson, Vice President and Corporate Secretary, 1 Hormel Place, Austin, MN 55912.
 All communications, whether signed or anonymous, will be directed to the lead director or the chair of one of the committees based on the subject matter of the communication, or to the nonemployee directors or the specified directors, if so addressed.
 This information can be found on page 10 of the 2013 Proxy Statement.